BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk6Lab.md

 qplot(Sepal.Length, data = iris)
 ```

+The message that appears in red is not an error, but does tell you how to change the assignment of bins.
+Add this option and try a few additional values.

 We may be interested in comparing distributions between datasets.
 There are multiple ways to compare distributions:

 ```